 I can already hear the booing from the rafters for this one but you know I don’t slice and dice the truth for you guys (yeah okay so I’ve been watching the teleshopping channel too much, sue me).
 The interior of this place is gorgeous and everything your art deco dreams are made of.
 The downside: the food and drinks are expensive as fuck and they’ve packed so many tables in this café that you can’t even enjoy your overpriced croissant and coffee in peace and quiet.
 Add to that the fact that there’s often a very long queue to get in, and that’s a recipe for a big ‘ol nope for me.
 But hey, if you’re still convinced that you need to go here, I’d advise going for breakfast as there’s nearly no queue in the morning.

-bao's porto, best restaurants in ribeira, cool places to drink in Porto, delta Q porto, favorite affordable bars in Porto, favourite affordable restaurants in Porto, foursquare Porto, grab a bite in Porto, hipster, off the beaten track in Porto, where to eat in Porto
+award-winning travel blog, award-winning travel blog in belgium, award-winning travel bloggers from europe, bao's porto, best european travel blog, best european travel blogger, best european travel blogs, best restaurants in ribeira, Best travel blog in belgium, best travel blog in france, best travel blog in the netherlands, best travel blogs in belgium, best travel blogs in france, best travel blogs in the netherlands, best uk travel blog, best uk travel blogs, cool places to drink in Porto, delta Q porto, favorite affordable bars in Porto, favourite affordable restaurants in Porto, foursquare Porto, freelance travel photographer, freelance travel photographer belgium, grab a bite in Porto, hipster, most-famous travel blogger in belgium, off the beaten track in Porto, travel photographer belgium, travel photographer europe, where to eat in Porto